Bill Fivaz: Awards and honors

 He was named 2001 "Numismatist of the Year" by the American Numismatic Association, and served as an association governor from 1985 to 1989.
 Fivaz is the recipient of the ANA's highest honor, the Farran Zerbe Memorial Award (1995), is a two-time Medal of Merit honoree (1984 and 1989), and a two-time M. Vernon Sheldon Memorial Audio/Visual Award recipient.
 In 1981 he was named ANA Outstanding Adult Advisor.
+He was inducted into the Association's Numismatic Hall of Fame in 2002.

 In 2021, Fivaz was named one of Coin Worlds Most Influential People in Numismatics (1960-2020).

 In 2010, the American Numismatic Association named one of their Young Numismatist Literary Awards after Fivaz, where articles submitted by children ages 8–12 can win awards and numismatic books.

+In 2026, Fivaz was named the recipient of the ANA's Lifetime Achievement Award.

 Personal life

 Fivaz married Marilyn (1933-2025) on July 14, 1956, and they had two children, Bill and Diane.